Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.3 - In-Flight Entertainment/README.md

 - Select all the code in the file `AddPlaneButton.tsx`.

-- In the Copilot Chat quick action, click the **Insert at Cursor** button to add the component to the `AddPlaneButton.tsx` file in the `src/components` folder
+- In the Copilot Chat quick action, click the **Apply in Editor** button to add the component to the `AddPlaneButton.tsx` file in the `src/components` folder

 - Open `/src/pages/HomePage.tsx` file and add the following lines.